Examples of what Sweden’s feminist foreign policy has contributed to

 Sweden has co-financed a study on employee and employer knowledge of China's legislation prohibiting domestic violence, with the aim of strengthening the private sector's efforts against the violence.

-Over 900 000 fewer unwanted pregnancies in East Africa
+Hundreds of thousands fewer unwanted pregnancies in East Africa

 Thousands of new midwives per year in Afghanistan, Myanmar, South Sudan, Zambia and other countries